Can I Appeal A Final Restraining Order (FRO) in New Jersey?

 In most cases, a Final Restraining Order (FRO) issued under the NJ Prevention of Domestic Violence Act (PDVA) does not expire.
 Although a victim can later request a dismissal or the defendant can request through the appeal that it be vacated, if neither party takes any action, the FRO could last until either party dies.

-If a FRO has been entered either to protect you or against you, or if the entry of one is pending, it’s important to understand the consequences.
+If a FRO has been entered either to protect you or against you or if one’s entry is pending, it’s important to understand the consequences.
 Our recent article “What needs to be proven to obtain a Final Restraining Order (FRO)?” details how important it is to understand what it would take to dismiss or vacate such an order and how having a skilled attorney to protect your rights can make the difference between freedom and limitations to one’s employment, educational, housing, child custody status.

 By necessity, domestic violence cases move fast.
 Whether you are a victim in need of protection or found yourself on the wrong side of domestic violence allegations, you need an attorney who can keep pace.
 At The Bronzino Law Firm, LLC in Ocean County, New Jersey, we take immediate domestic violence and harassment cases.